 - Approved exceptions should be made for all sections of a course (other than fully online sections)

 Exceptions and Evaluation

 - Associate Deans are charged with the responsibility of monitoring course scheduling and exceptions to the minimum credit hour standard within their respective colleges.

 - Academic Departments and Programs may not deviate from these scheduling parameters without approval of the Associate Dean of the College and the Office of the Registrar.

-- Academic Departments and Programs that fail to abide by this policy as administered by the Associate Dean will lose their priority room assignment capabilities.
+- Academic Departments and Programs that fail to abide by this policy as administered by the Associate Dean will results in a review of their priority room assignment.